hh23485/logseq_brain/pages/hls__The_Snowflake_Elastic_Data_Warehouse_1691983561998_0.md

   hl-page:: 3
   hl-color:: yellow
   id:: 64d9aa1a-bf22-441d-bc10-31ac0707ac2c
-- ocal disk space is not spent on replicating the whole base data, which may be very large and mostly cold (rarely accessed) ls-type:: annotation hl-page:: 3 hl-color:: yellow id:: 64d9aa2a-e5f3-4254-840e-7e43c0fd3852
+- local disk space is not spent on replicating the whole base data, which may be very large and mostly cold (rarely accessed) hl-stamp:: 1691986664298 hl-page:: 3 ls-type:: annotation id:: 64d9aa2a-e5f3-4254-840e-7e43c0fd3852 hl-color:: green
-- local disk is used exclusively for temporary data and caches, both of which are hot (suggesting the use of high-performance storage devices such as SSDs). ls-type:: annotation hl-page:: 3 hl-color:: yellow id:: 64d9aa38-94e8-4def-96dd-2bd85a2e9e01
+- local disk is used exclusively for temporary data and caches, both of which are hot (suggesting the use of high-performance storage devices such as SSDs). ls-type:: annotation hl-page:: 3 hl-color:: green id:: 64d9aa38-94e8-4def-96dd-2bd85a2e9e01 hl-stamp:: 1691986662782
-- once the caches are warm, performance approaches or even exceeds that of a pure shared-nothing system ls-type:: annotation hl-page:: 3 hl-color:: yellow id:: 64d9aa41-c50a-44a9-a4e4-83e3e21669f4
+- once the caches are warm, performance approaches or even exceeds that of a pure shared-nothing system ls-type:: annotation hl-page:: 3 hl-color:: green id:: 64d9aa41-c50a-44a9-a4e4-83e3e21669f4 hl-stamp:: 1691986657255
 - multi-cluster, shared-data architecture. ls-type:: annotation hl-page:: 3